Why the holiday season is a gender trap

 Worth looking at: Download – Developing Resilience

-Let's not forget those that will spend Christmas alone estimated to be 1 million people in the U.K. So this is why the BBC’s Christmas ad this year showing a single dad struggling to cope is maybe a step in the right direction.
+Let's not forget those that will spend Christmas alone estimated to be 1 million people in the U.K. So this is why a BBC’s Christmas ad showed a single dad struggling to cope is maybe a step in the right direction.

 Flip it to test it

 Perhaps next year there will be Christmas miracle and women will be released from the kitchen and will move out of this sticky gender trap.
 This is a fun video depicting the flipping of current stereotypes.